 What is Boric Acid?

 Boric Acid is a monobasic Lewis acid of boron with a chemical formula H3BO3.
 It is an acid containing four atoms of oxygen, one atom of phosphorus, and three atoms of hydrogen.
 It is also known as acidum boricum, hydrogen borate, boracic acid, and orthoboric acid.
 It is a weak acid and has antiviral, antifungal, and antiseptic properties.
 It is soluble in water and does not have a smell.
-It exists as a colorless crystal or in white powder form.
+It exists as a colourless crystal or in white powder form.
 We can prepare boric acid by reacting borax with hydrochloric acid.
 Wilhelm Homberg was the first to prepare boric acid from borax.

 Learn about chemical formula of various other chemical compounds here.